 It was almost sunrise when I arrived at the village of Santa María de Jesús.
 I continued through the village, up a long steep street, until I arrived at the last of the houses and a police post.
 I had to produce my identification (passport) and sign a logbook.
 I could see that not many people had passed that way in recent weeks.

-From the police post the road climbed on long loops, back and forth across the slopes of the volcano, steadily ascending.
+From the police post the path climbed on long loops, back and forth across the slopes of the volcano, steadily ascending.
 It was already a warm day in the sun, but still cool in the shade of the trees.
 I continued at a steady pace for the first couple of hours, until I was well above the tree line.
 A bank of clouds moved in and I was soon walking through a thick fog.
 It was noticeably cooler.

 When I finally emerged above the clouds, the view was stunning.
 Below me was an ocean of white with several volcanos dotted about, like upturned ice cream cones.
 And the most impressive of them was nearby, Volcán Fuego, spouting towering clouds of smoke and ashes, and bleeding the vivid red of the streams of lava.
 It was a magnificent spectacle.